IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 #### 2.2.2.1 Main Hub

+The first area type is the main hub which is a menu that allows the player to modify their load-out.
+In this area no PC exists that can be moved.
+Instead there is a point-and-click visualisation of the magic school.
+Clicking on specific objects in the image opens the different menus needed to modify the load-out.

 ##### 2.2.2.1.1 Skill tree

-TODO: ADD TO PLAYER SKILLS FURTHER ABOVE
+The skill tree is a menu where the player can unlock new skills and read the effects of the different skills.

-Each Element has its own small skill tree.
+Each magic type has its own small skill tree.
+The base skill of each magic type is the basis of the skill tree and has to be unlocked before other skills of that magic type can be unlocked.
 Skill points for each tree are earned by clearing dungeons of that type.
 The player chooses an element at the beginning of a playthrough and unlocks with it the basic spell of that element for the intro dungeon.
-After completing the intro dungeon, the player automatically unlocks the basic spell of the element that his chosen element is weak against (e.g., player chooses sun and receives the basic dark spell after the intro dungeon).
+After completing the intro dungeon, the player automatically unlocks the basic spell of the element that his chosen element is strong against (e.g., player chooses sun and receives the basic cosmic spell after the intro dungeon).
 Each Element has 3 spells.
 (Damage values shall be determined during development to allow good balance)

 - One basic spell that just shoots a colored projectile (this is the first skill of every tree).